Sprinter van conversions have become a favorite among vanlifers and professional RV builders alike.

 The van is completely self contained and off grid with 600W of solar and 400Ah of batteries.

 There are lots of clever touches and innovative uses of space, you should check out heir full tour video below.
+You can also follow their adventures on their website Uphill Adventure.

 5. 2012 Mercedes Sprinter Van